Autodesk-Forge/forge-configurator-inventor/EMBEDDED-README.md

 https://localhost:5001/?url=https://inventorio-dev-holecep.s3-us-west-2.amazonaws.com/Interaction/wrench.json

-After short processing, you will see your model loaded inside of the embedded window.
+After the processing, you will see your model loaded inside of the embedded window.

+## Consistency
-**Please also note that the project is uploaded only once and then it is cached alongside the parameters so consequent calls with the same JSON parameters will result in fast processing time.
-You can also modify the JSON data on the url and then the project will undergo update accordingly without the need to upload the project again.**
+The project contained in the JSON structure is uploaded only once and then it is cached alongside the parameters.
+Consequent calls with the same JSON parameters will result in cache hit and thus fast processing time.
+You can also modify the JSON data on the url and then the project will undergo update accordingly without the need to upload the project again.